 Education Justice in MA Schools during the Pandemic

 In the midst of the COVID-19 pandemic and historic racial justice uprisings, public education is at a crossroads.
 The pandemic has exacerbated existing education disparities faced by students of color, English Language Learners, students with disabilities, and those who live in public housing.
 Our MCAS-driven education system perpetuates racial inequality and narrows the curriculum when our schools need to prioritize student health and wellness more than ever.
-This workshop will receive updates on these struggles, and describe two campaigns to improve the situation, increased State funding for public school districts and communities, and cancellation of the high stakes MCAS tests, a major barrier to inclusion, equity and quality education in Mass public schools.
+This breakout will receive updates on these struggles, and describe two campaigns to improve the situation, increased State funding for public school districts and communities, and cancellation of the high stakes MCAS tests, a major barrier to inclusion, equity and quality education in Mass public schools.

 Conveners: Drew King, Citizens for Public Schools / Our Revolution Cambridge) and Gwen Volmar (Our Revolution Cambridge)